-Concert dance was my first love.
-It is amazing that even after my television production achievements, dance still consumes my heart.
-On the side—I have managed to produce video dance work featured at American Dance Festivals; Dancing for the Camera, be a principal dancer in Spike Lee’s She’s Gotta Have It” on Netflix, and most recently display my dance video work in Senegal West Africa.
-Audiences have changed greatly over the last 20 years due to technological advancement and because of the internet becoming a broad menu of dance enjoyment.
-Besides Dancers, the thing that will keep dance alive is technology.
+Concert dance is my first love.
+It amazes me that even after my television production achievements, dance still consumes my heart.
+On the side—I have managed to produce video dance work featured at American Dance Festivals; Dancing for the Camera, be a principal dancer in Spike Lee’s She’s Gotta Have It” on Netflix, and recently displayed my dance video work in Senegal, West Africa.
+Audiences have changed greatly over the last 20 years due to advancements in technology and the emergence and proliferation of the internet.
+Social media has become an expansive resource of dance entertainment.
+Besides Dancers and Choreographers, the thing that will keep the art of dance alive is technology.

 My mother often says she felt me as a dancer in her womb, because I never stopped moving.
 That unbridled impulse to move followed me through my adolescent years to Austin-East Magnet High School—where I began to concentrate on dance, no longer as an innate impulse, but as a discipline.
 At age 15 I was introduced to the American Dance Festival, and my life was forever changed.

-My education had prepared me well, and the work was very fulfilling: it gave me the opportunity to put my management skills to use, while still being a part of creating dance work.
-In order to expand my production and management skills and keep afloat in the spiraling economy, I explored television production and loved it.
-Because the majority of television production is freelance, I have been able to learn hard production management skills and styles from multiple networks and third-party companies.
+My education prepared me well, and the work was very fulfilling.
+It gave me the opportunity to put my management skills to use, while still being a part of creating dance work.
+In order to expand my production and management skills and keep afloat in a spiraling economy, I explored television production and loved it.
+Because the majority of television production is freelance, I have been able to learn difficult production management skills and styles from multiple networks and third-party companies.
 I moved up the ranks quickly.
-Today, organizations tend to recruit me from a wide variety of show styles and internationally know platforms.
-As a line Producer—at the highest tear of production management— I facilitate, hiring, long- and short-term logistical planning, procurement contract negotiations, regulatory media clearance, trade-out agreements and the overall monitoring/tracking of show’s production budgets.
-It is truly my hope that I can combine my love for movement, fashion, and my skill for production in a single position to inspire audiences globally.
+Today, organizations tend to recruit me from a wide variety of show styles and internationally-known platforms.
+As a Line Producer— the highest tier of production management—I facilitate, hiring, long and short-term logistical planning, procurement contract negotiations, regulatory media clearance, trade-out agreements and the overall monitoring/tracking of show production budgets.
+It is truly my hope that I can combine my love for movement, fashion, and skill for production in a single position to inspire audiences globally.